 2.1.1.
 Procedure and Participants

 Participants (N=279) were recruited through press releases, social networks, and study homepages to answer an online survey.
 Only those indicating being admitted to a clinic during the last 60 months were included in the subsequent analyses.
 Data were collected anonymously between November 2019 and June 2020 in Germany in three waves before SARS-CoV-2 (n=97), during the first lockdown (n=85), and after lockdown measures were reduced (n=97) .
 All participants were informed about both the purpose of the survey and data security measures, and all were asked to indicate informed consent.
-The study was approved by the Ethics Committee at XXX (ClinicalTrials.gov registration number: XXXX).
+The study was approved by the Ethics Committee at Jacobs University (now Constructor University; ClinicalTrials.gov Identifier: NCT04453475).